weqaar/c0mbat/README.txt

 ** text -> make text
 ** man -> make man

-** If you run intp errors building any of these doc formats, most probably appropriate packages/libraraies aren't available on your system, install them first!
+** If you run into any error(s) building any of these doc formats, most probably appropriate packages/libraraies aren't available on your system, install them first!